AdguardTeam/AdguardKnowledgeBase/01.general/17.dns-providers/docs.en.md

 ### DNS for Family

 [DNS for Family](https://dnsforfamily.com/) aims to block websites which are considered as adult related.
-It helps to children and everyone for safely surf internet without worrying about get followed to harmful websites..
+It helps to children and everyone for safely surf internet without worrying about get followed to harmful websites.

 | Protocol       | Address                                            |                |